Bojan Vuletić: Career

 Vuletić was born in Belgrade, Yugoslavia (presently Serbia), and grew up mostly in Germany.
 In his childhood and youth he took lessons and played violine and guitar.
-Before turning to studying at a music conservatory, Vuletic finished studies in astro physics at the Ludwig-Maximilians-Universität in Munich, Germany, with a diploma thesis about galaxy evolution.
+Before turning to studying at a music conservatory, Vuletic finished studies in astro physics at LMU Munich, Germany, with a diploma thesis about galaxy evolution.
 He then studied jazz-guitar at the Hogeschool voor de Kunsten Arnhem, Netherlands, and afterwards completed his master studies („tweede phase studie“) at the Messiaen-Akademie, Netherlands, in composition with Paul Keijsers and Martin Fondse.

 He founded the musical groups B1 and Biyuya Ensemble and was musical director for a large variety of ensembles including the 3-year-project „Polyphonie“ and „Schlaf, Menschlein, Schlaf“ in collaboration with the Philharmonie Duisburg for the European Capital RUHR.2010.
 He collaborated with musicians such as Zeena Parkins, Nate Wooley, Matt Moran, Audrey Chen, Soo-Jung Kae, Patrice Bart-Williams and Frank Schulte, as well as ensembles like Die Toten Hosen, WDR Big Band and Trovači.

 Vuletić constantly works for visual artists like Aurelia Mihai and his long collaboration with and for Danica Dakic was to be heard in international exhibitions like the documenta 12, Kunsthalle Düsseldorf, Museum für Moderne Kunst Frankfurt and the biennales in Istanbul and Liverpool.

 Among the large variety of theatre productions for directors as Volker Hesse, Dedi Baron, Günther Beelitz, Nurkan Erpulat, Bettina Jahnke, and Thorsten Weckherlin his new compositions for the Bertolt Brecht pieces Der kaukasische Kreidekreis and Die heilige Johanna der Schlachthöfe stand out, as they were officially commissioned by Barbara Brecht-Schall and the Brecht-Erben GmbH.

 As a composer and performer he worked on contemporary dance pieces of choreographers like Yun-Jun Kim and Marcus Grolle in South Korea, Canada, Japan and Germany.

 His radio installation for Naomi Schenck „Das Rätsel des Schafs“ won the German Audio Feature-Prize 2007 of the first television in Germany (ARD) and his radio piece „Photo Sensitive, 1“ for the Serbian Radio RTS was nominated for a number of awards.

 Vuletić worked as a guest lecturer among others at Ruhr University Bochum (Master Szenische Forschung), Bauhaus University, Weimar (Master Public Art and New Artistic Strategies) and Dong-ah Institute of Media and Arts Seoul.

 Bojan Vuletic received the music award 2012 of the City of Düsseldorf and was 2014-16 musical-artistic director of the Junges Schauspielhaus in Düsseldorf, Germany.

 In 2012 theatre director Christof Seeger-Zurmühlen and Bojan Vuletić have founded and directed the annual ASPHALT Festival Düsseldorf for theatre, music, art, literature and dance.